psu-PAC-Lab/ZonoOpt_eigen_3_4/README.md

 # ZonoOpt

-This C++ header library provides classes for zonotopes, constrained zonotopes, and hybrid zonotopes.
+This C++ header library provides classes and tailored optimization routines for zonotopes, constrained zonotopes, and hybrid zonotopes [not yet implemented].
 To use, `#include "ZonoOpt.hpp"`.
 All classes and methods are implemented using sparse linear algebra via the Eigen library.
 Generators may optionally have range [0,1] instead of [-1,1].
 Templates are used to allow for either double or float data types.

 Python bindings for the library can be built and installed using `pip install .`.
 The resulting python module is named `zonoopt`.
 To test that the module is working as intended, from the `test/unit-tests` directory, run `python3 unit_tests.py`.
 Note that a C++ compiler is required to build the module, and the Eigen submodule must be checked out (can be accomplished by running `python3 update_submodules.py`).